 To find the most suitable accommodation, visit Tourism Central Australia.

 Within the Town Centre, there are plenty of art galleries, local produce and stores to visit.
-The famous Todd Street Mall markets will take place on Sunday, 24 September from 9am until 1pm, featuring arts, crafts and local food.
+The famous Todd Street Mall outdoor market operates in the Todd Mall every second Sunday from mid-February to early December featuring local produce, arts, crafts and food from 9am until 1pm.

 Alice Springs and its surrounds offers plenty of attractions for every interest including adventure and hiking options, mountain biking, history and museums, arts and galleries and plenty more.